6 Essential Tips To Take Care Of Baby's Umbilical Cord

 1. What is normal umbilical cord bleeding?

-Apart from the above conditions, sometimes the neonate’s belly button area bleeds after the stump shrivels.
+Apart from the above conditions, you may sometimes notice belly button bleeding in a newborn after the stump shrivels.
 It may also bleed before the cord falls off, especially, if the stump is accidentally pulled or tugged.
 You may notice blood spots on your baby’s onesie or in the diaper (3).

 2. What is umbilical granuloma?

-It is a moist, pinkish-red lump of tissue that forms on the belly button.
+Umbilical granuloma in newborns appears as a moist, pinkish-red lump of tissue that forms on their belly button.
 You can notice it after the umbilical cord shrivels off and may remain for a few weeks.
 Though it will not cause any pain, there would be a fluid discharge, which results in redness and irritation in that area.

 Your neonate’s doctor might apply silver nitrate to the tissue.
 It will take around three to six visits to the doctor before the granuloma heals completely.
 After the treatment, you may notice a dark discharge or sometimes staining of the skin, which is temporary (6).